saioku/facial-expression-recognition/README.md

 # How to run this Repo

 - Clone the repo
-    - Type in "git clone "https://github.com/saioku/facial-expression-recognition.git"" in your terminal
+    - Type in "git clone https://github.com/saioku/facial-expression-recognition.git" in your terminal
 - Make sure that all of the dependencies are satisfied
     - ex: if your python environment doesnt recognize the "PIL" import, type in "pip install pillow" or "conda install pillow" based on what your environment is.
 - After all the dependencies are satisfied, run "python main.py"

+Note that I used an IDE (VS code) to develop this model if you want to do the same.